ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 {: #prefix-filter-delete-options}

 `GATEWAY_ID`
-:   ID of the gateway the prefix filter will be deleted from.
+:   ID of the gateway that the prefix filter is deleted from.

 `CONNECTION_ID`
-:   ID of the connection the prefix filter will be deleted from.
+:   ID of the connection that the prefix filter is deleted from.

 `FILTER_ID`
 :   ID of the prefix filter being deleted.